Tribrit/bookstore-database/README.md

 ## Prerequisites

-To complete this project, the following skills and knowledge were required:
+To complete this project, we used the following skills and knowledge :

 - Understanding of MySQL basics
-- Ability to create tables and define relationships using SQL
+- Ability to create tables and define relationships using MySQL
 - Knowledge of data types and database normalization
 - User and role management in MySQL